Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Experiments

 \subsubsection{Implementation Details.}

-In the model configuration, we use the official pre-training weights of the TrOCR-Base model, and use the AdamW optimizer to perform training for 20 epochs and a batch size of 16.
-The initial learning rate of full-parameter Fine-Tuning is 1e-5, and the initial learning rate of PEFT method is 5e-5.
-Our comparative model experiments are all based on PyTorch , and all experiments are performed on an Nvidia RTX 4090 GPU with 24 GB of memory.
+In the model configuration, we utilize the official pre-trained weights of the TrOCR model and employ the AdamW optimizer for training over 20 epochs with a batch size of 16.
+The initial learning rate is set to 1e-5 for full-parameter fine-tuning and 5e-5 for the PEFT method.
+For the PEFT method our hyperparameter Settings for both lora and dora are low-rank of 8, alpha of 32, and dropout of 0.1.

-In order to accurately evaluate the model performance and ensure the rationality of the training, validation and testing processes, we divided the mixed dataset into a training dataset and a validation dataset according to the classic 9:1 ratio.
-In addition, we also retain an independent test dataset before mixing to ensure that the evaluation of the final performance of the model is completely independent of the training process.
+All comparative experiments are conducted using PyTorch on an Nvidia RTX 4090 GPU with 24 GB of memory.
+To accurately evaluate model performance and ensure the integrity of the training, validation, and testing processes, we split the mixed dataset into a training set and a validation set with a classic 9:1 ratio.
+Additionally, we preserve a separate test dataset before mixing, ensuring that the final performance evaluation of the model remains entirely independent of the training process.